markstent/audio-similarity/README.md

 ## Bugs and future work

-- Annoying warnings on some MP3 files need to be removed.
 - Very slow, needs to speed up calculating metrics
+- Intermittent NaN values on some metrics when using sampling.